 - In xxxHOLiC, Kohane Tsuyuri's mother pushes her to appear on television specials.
 The girl is clearly uncomfortable with this and only wants her mother's love and approval.
 The mother denies her almost any affection to keep her powers from being tainted, doesn't refer to her by name, and attacks her and Watanuki when Watanuki questions her on live TV.

-- Kousei's mother Saki from Your Lie in April wanted him to become famous and perform in Europe, which she couldn't do due to illness.
+- Kousei's mother Saki from Your Lie in April wanted him to become famous and perform in Europe, which she couldn't herself do due to illness.
 She demanded him to play the piano to perfection and made him practice for hours, often beating him up for small mistakes.
 Turns out she actually wanted him to become successful so that he could live on his own when she was gone, as her illness was a fatal one; however, her initially understandable worries became anger and despair, and things went From Bad to Worse.

-- Yu-Gi-Oh! has a brotherly example with Siegfried pushing his younger brother Leon to beat Yugi even if it means cheating.
+- Yu-Gi-Oh! has a brotherly example with Siegfried pushing his younger brother Leon to beat Yugi at all costs, even if it means cheating.
 Joey lampshades this in the dub.

 Siegfried: Now crush Yugi Muto, just like we rehearsed it a thousand times!

 Joey: Sheesh...
 Who knew Siggy was such a stage mom?

 - Yu Gi Oh Zexal features a child actor who's under his mother's constant control, wrecking any chance for a social life.
 Things then go From Bad to Worse when he ends up with a mind-warping Number card.